-At 31 December 2021 and 2020, the fair values of the Group's financial assets and financial liabilities approximated to their respective carrying amounts.
+At 31 December 2022 and 2021, the fair values of the Group's financial assets and financial liabilities approximated to their respective carrying amounts.

-Management has assessed that the fair values of cash and cash equivalents, pledged bank deposits, trade and bills receivables, financial assets included in prepayments, deposits and other receivables, trade and bills payables, financial liabilities included in other payables and accruals, amounts due to a related party and interest-bearing bank and other borrowings approximate to their respective carrying amounts largely due to the short term maturities of these instruments.
+Management has assessed that the fair values of restricted cash, cash and cash equivalents, pledged bank deposits, trade and bills receivables, financial assets included in prepayments, deposits and other receivables, trade and bills payables, financial liabilities included in other payables and accruals, amounts due to a related party and interest-bearing bank and other borrowings approximate to their respective carrying amounts largely due to the short term maturities of these instruments.